wso2/docs-mi/README.md

 This repository is open and we welcome your contributions!

-[comment]: <> (To access the WSO2 Micro Integrator documentation site, visit https://mi.docs.wso2.com/.)
+To access the WSO2 Micro Integrator documentation site, visit https://mi.docs.wso2.com/.

 Follow the below topics to learn more: